 Patient Counseling Information

-- Educate and counsel women of childbearing potential on the use of emergency contraception in the event of unprotected sex or known or suspected contraceptive failure [see BOXED WARNING, CONTRAINDICATIONS].
+- Educate and counsel females of reproductive potential on the use of emergency contraception in the event of unprotected sex or known or suspected contraceptive failure.

 Other Risks Associated with Letairis